-Turtle Creek Wind Farm has an installed capacity of 199.2 megawatts (MW) — enough to power approximately 61,000 average Iowa homes with clean energy each year.
+Turtle Creek Wind Farm has an installed capacity of 199.2 megawatts (MW) — enough to power approximately 57,000 average Iowa homes.

 Turtle Creek Wind Farm yields significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

-Turtle Creek represents a capital investment of approximately $318 million and will disperse millions of dollars in payments to local governments through the life of the project.
-The project created approximately 200 full-time equivalent jobs during construction as well as 15 permanent jobs.
-Through 2018, approximately $18.2 million has been spent within 50 miles of the wind farm.
+Turtle Creek represents a capital investment of approximately $278 million and will disburse millions of dollars in payments to local governments through the life of the project.
+The project created 200 full-time equivalent jobs during construction as well as 15 permanent jobs.
+Through 2019, approximately $3.8 million has been spent within 50 miles of the wind farm.

 Turtle Creek Wind Farm saves more than 354 million gallons of water each year and displaces carbon emissions from fossil fuel power plants, a major contributor to climate change.
 Wind energy also enhances air quality by helping to mitigate the health effects of harmful air pollutants.

 Turtle Creek Wind Farm is compatible with other land uses and provides a stable form of income to local landowners.
-Millions of dollars will be paid to the wind farm’s landowners through the life of the project.
+More than $970,000 has been paid to the wind farm’s landowners through 2019.
 These supportive landowners participate in long-term lease and easement agreements that cover turbines, access roads, and transmission corridors.

 Modern wind turbine generators are sophisticated, high-tech machines designed to capture the kinetic energy of the wind and convert it into electricity.
 A turbine’s blades capture the wind and rotate an internal shaft connected to a gearbox spinning a generator to produce electricity.
 Tubular steel towers support a hub with three attached blades and a nacelle, which houses the shaft, gearbox, generator, and controls.
 Wind measurements are collected to automatically rotate the turbine to face the strongest wind and angle, or “pitch,” its blades to optimize the energy captured.
 Electricity must be produced at just the right frequency and voltage to be compatible with the utility grid.